-Housed in a 17th century mansion in Le Marais, the Paris Picasso Museum displays 253 paintings.
-Opened in 1985, the museum found its place with the Louvre, Musee d'Orsay and Centre Pompidou as one of the best art museums in the city.
+Paris Picasso Museum displays 253 paintings by Pablo Picasso, the spanish painter who lived most of his life in France.
+The museum is housed in a 17th century mansion in the fashionable Le Marais district.
+Opened in 1985, the museum found its place with the Louvre, Musee d'Orsay, Centre Pompidou as one of the city's top art museums.
+Paris museums.

 In the heart of the fashionable Le Marais district in Paris, Paris Picasso Museum is dedicated to the famous Spanish painter Pablo Picasso (1881-1973).